(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on May 19, 2022.

-A thorough and accurate cancer diagnosis is the first step in developing a head and neck cancer treatment plan.
-Your multidisciplinary team of cancer experts will use a range of tests and tools designed for diagnosing head and neck cancer, evaluating the disease and planning your individualized treatment.
-Throughout your treatment, we’ll use imaging and laboratory tests to track the size of the tumors, monitor your response to treatment, and modify your plan when needed.
+A thorough and accurate diagnosis is the first step in developing a head and neck cancer treatment plan.
+A multidisciplinary team of cancer experts uses a range of tests and tools designed for diagnosing head and neck cancer, evaluating the disease and planning each patient's individualized treatment.
+During treatment, imaging and laboratory tests track the size of the tumors and monitor the patient's response to treatment.

-Types of procedures that may be used for diagnosing head and neck cancer include:
+Types of procedures that may be used for diagnosing head and neck cancer include those listed below.

 Indirect pharyngoscopy and laryngoscopy

-These procedures are often used to examine the back of the throat.
-We use indirect pharyngoscopy and laryngoscopy to check for signs of head and neck cancer.
-During an indirect pharyngoscopy and laryngoscopy, we place small mirrors at the back of your mouth to clearly examine your throat, the base of your tongue and part of your larynx.
+These procedures are often used to examine the back of the throat and check for signs of head and neck cancer.
+During an indirect pharyngoscopy and laryngoscopy, the care team places small mirrors at the back of the patient's mouth to clearly examine his or her throat, the base of the tongue and part of the larynx.

 Endoscopy

-This procedure allows doctors to examine the head and neck from the inside.
-An endoscope may be inserted into the mouth or nose so that the doctor can examine hard-to-see areas of the head and neck, such as the larynx and behind the nose.
+An upper endoscopy allows doctors to examine the head and neck from the inside.
+An endoscope may be inserted into the mouth or nose so the doctor can examine hard-to-see areas of the head and neck, such as the larynx and behind the nose.

 Panendoscopy

-This is a procedure used if your doctor suspects the presence of head and neck cancer.
+The care team may perform this procedure if they suspect the presence of head and neck cancer.
 Panendoscopy is a diagnostic test used to examine the upper digestive system.
 If tumors are found during the procedure, the doctor may remove samples for a biopsy.

 Biopsy

-A biopsy is the only test that can support a definitive head and neck cancer diagnosis.
+A biopsy is the only test that may provide a definitive head and neck cancer diagnosis.
 A sample of tissue or cells is required for a biopsy, which must be conducted before treatment may begin.
-The types of biopsies typically used for diagnosing oral cancers are:
+For example, the types of biopsies typically used for diagnosing oral cancers are listed below.

 X-rays

 Images of the chest may be taken to determine whether the cancer has spread to the lungs.
 Cancer will not be present in the lungs unless it has advanced.
-An X-ray is usually an outpatient procedure, meaning that you do not have to be admitted to a hospital for the test.
+An X-ray is usually an outpatient procedure, meaning that the patient does not have to be admitted to a hospital for the test.
 If the result is abnormal, further tests will be performed.

 Barium swallow

-These tests may show irregularities in the pharynx, mouth and surrounding areas, and is often used to detect small, early head and neck tumors.
-Also known as an "upper GI series," a barium swallow involves drinking a chalky drink made of a barium-based solution, which allow tumors to be better seen during an X-ray.
+These tests may show irregularities in the pharynx, mouth and surrounding areas, and are often used to detect small, early head and neck tumors.
+Also known as an "upper GI series," a barium swallow involves drinking a chalky drink made of a barium-based solution, which allows tumors to be better seen during an X-ray.

 Imaging tests

-Imaging tests that are used to diagnose head and neck cancer include:
+Imaging tests that may be used to diagnose head and neck cancer include those listed below.

 Computed tomography (CT) scan: A CT scan may provide information about the size, shape and position of the tumor, and may help identify enlarged lymph nodes to determine whether they contain cancer cells.